NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h3 align="left"><b>🔺USING THE TRAINED YOLOv8s-seg MODEL</b></h3>

 After training my model, I uploaded the weights (model's training knowledge) on my gihub so it can be easily accessible by anyone who wants to download my code and try this for themselves.
-I set options within my script to use the weights directly from my github link, and to utilize the system's GPU if it's available as it offers better performance compared to the CPU.
+I set options within my script to use the weights directly from my github link (stores the weights on a temp file and deletes them after the program executes), and to utilize the system's GPU if it's available as it offers better performance compared to the CPU.

 <h1 align="center"></h1>